gsuberland/altium_jlcpcb_libraries/README.md

 Capacitor footprints are named `CAP-[SIZE]`, e.g. `CAP-0805`.

 As of the 2024-10-27 release, capacitors manufactured by Samsung have additional parametric data for DC bias derating and impedance at various frequencies.
+This is currently limited to basic parts due to the volume of requests required to retrieve this data.

 ### Inductors